TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 The key objectives are to:

-- **Enable secure, privacy-preserving, and User-consented payments** with stablecoins across **multiple blockchain networks** (Ethereum, Etherlink, Polygon, EVM-compatible chains).
+- **Enable secure, privacy-preserving, and User-consented transfers** with stablecoins across **multiple blockchain networks** (Ethereum, Etherlink, Polygon, EVM-compatible chains).
 - Use **cryptographic proofs** to verify blockchain address ownership in a **blockchain-agnostic** way.
 - Leverage **selective disclosure (SD-JWT VC)** to share only the minimum identity data required for **AML/KYC compliance**, ensuring **data minimization** as mandated by regulations like **GDPR**.
 - Guarantee **compliance with substantial assurance levels** for regulated digital asset transactions, including auditable logs and verifiable proofs of consent.